AlessandroStaffolani/tim-dataset-pipeline/README.md

 docker-compose up -d
 ```

-For connecting to MongoDB, independently to the way used for having an instance of it, it is necessary to create a ``.env`` with the environment variables used for instantiating the connection.
-The repository provides a sample file (`.env.sample`) with all the variable and with their default values (they match the current configuration of the docker-compose).
+For connecting to MongoDB, independently of the way used for having an instance of it, it is necessary to create a ``.env`` with the environment variables used for instantiating the connection.
+The repository provides a sample file (`.env.sample`) with all the variables and with their default values (they match the current configuration of the docker-compose).

 Note: in case you changed any configuration you need to change them also in the ``.env`` file